The International Arbitration Review: Brazil

-Arbitration in Brazil has undergone a dramatic change over the past 20 years.
-A new arbitration-friendly legal framework emerged from the enactment of the Brazilian Arbitration Act,2 followed by a robust body of decisions increasingly in line with modern arbitration laws and with the interpretation given to them by other well-known arbitration centres around the world.
+As previously mentioned, arbitration in Brazil has undergone a dramatic change.
+A new arbitration-friendly legal framework emerged from the enactment of the Arbitration Act, followed by a robust body of decisions increasingly in line with modern arbitration laws and with the interpretation given to them by other well-known arbitration centres around the world.

 Although the Inter-American Convention on International Commercial Arbitration of 30 January 1975 (Panama Convention) was already effective in Brazil since 1996, it is undeniable that the delay by the government in ratifying the New York Convention had serious negative commercial repercussions abroad.
 Many foreign companies were reluctant to accept the inclusion of arbitration clauses (which usually make transactions easier to negotiate and even reduce costs) in the belief that an arbitration award would not be enforceable in Brazil because the country was not a party to the New York Convention.
 This is one of the reasons why the Brazilian legal and business communities warmly welcomed the ratification of the New York Convention by Brazil in 2002.